Optimize the loading of images on a website

 #Load images as needed

-Many libraries exist to dynamically load images on a page.
+Many libraries exist for lazy-loading images.
 Here are some examples: Lazy load XT, Unveil, lazyload.
-These libraries provide more or less important features.
-The principle is however always the same, to use an attribute other than src
+These libraries vary in features, but the principle is always the same: use an attribute other than src, typically data-src, to hold the image URL.
+The script then replaces it with src when the element becomes visible to the user.

 module LazyLoader {